-The SNF Agora Institute awards grants to Johns Hopkins University students whose work is complementary to the institute’s mission of strengthening global democracy through civic engagement and inclusive dialogue.
+The SNF Agora Institute awards grants to Johns Hopkins University students and student organizations whose work is complementary to the institute’s mission of strengthening global democracy through civic engagement and inclusive dialogue.
 The institute will award up to $1,000 per selected applicant so that students can pursue research projects, unpaid internships, and group projects, as well as host programming and travel to academic events.
-SNF Agora will award up to $5,000 total in student grants for the spring 2021 semester.
+SNF Agora will award up to $5,000 total in student grants for the spring 2022 semester.

 SNF Agora will accept applications for the grant program twice a year, once during the fall semester and once during the spring semester.
 Selected applicants will receive the grant funding the following semester.
 The SNF Agora Institute reserves the right not to award all of the semester’s grant money, dependent upon quality and number of applications.